Island Park, New York: Geography

 According to the United States Census Bureau, the village has a total area of 1.5 sqmi, all land.

 The Village of Island Park is part of the Outer Barrier of Long Island and is bordered on the west by a man-made canal running parallel to Suffolk Road.
-Its northern borders follow another channel, while its eastern and southern borders are delineated by the rails of the Long Beach Branch of the Long Island Rail Road.
+Its northern borders follow another channel, while its eastern and southeastern borders are delineated by the rails of the Long Beach Branch of the Long Island Rail Road.
+Its southern border, meanwhile, is Reynolds Channel.

+Climate

+The Village of Island Park features a humid subtropical climate (Cfa) under the Köppen climate classification and is located near the transitional zone between humid subtropical and humid continental (Dfa) climates.
+Accordingly, the hamlet experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year.